ZirakM/ZADRENALIN-Energy-Drink/README.md

 # ZADRENALIN-Energy-Drink

-A website created using HTML/CSS/JS to represent an imitation energy-drink product known as "ZADRENALIN Energy"
+A website created using HTML/CSS/JS to represent an imitation energy-drink product called "ZADRENALIN Energy"